journey-jannah/journey-jannah.github.io/README.md

 - Make sure you've sent a pull request for the most recent source code when a change is approved to the 'source' branch
 - NEVER push to 'master' or 'stable' they should *only* be pushed via CLI by me
+- Use `npm run deploy` for deploying to github pages

 ## Prereqs before you get to coding